-We show here the most recent ocean observations with eXpendable BathyThremographs (XBT), Argo profiling floats, ThermoSalinoGraphs (TSG), surface drifters, and moored buoys, as well as meteorological observations (1 per day and per platform) from the Voluntary Observing Ship (VOS) program.
+We show here the most recent ocean observations with eXpendable BathyThremographs (XBT), Argo profiling floats, ThermoSalinoGraphs (TSG), surface drifters, gliders, and moored buoys, as well as meteorological observations (1 per day and per platform) from the Voluntary Observing Ship (VOS) program.

 Google Earth Options